golharam/cohort-matcher/README.md

 * VarScan2 (requires Java and Samtools)
 * Freebayes

 Note: Cohort-matcher only supports Freebayes at this time.
+I haven't tested with GATK or VarScan2.

 ## Installation ##